decodewidwaiz/Algologtest/LeetCode/Easy/Palindrome Number/NOTES.md

           Palindrome Number

-          - Summary: The code uses integer variables to check if a given integer is a palindrome.
-It first handles the base cases of 0 and negative numbers.
-Then, it iteratively reverses the input integer by extracting the last digit and prepending it to a new integer.
-Finally, it compares the original and reversed integers to determine if it's a palindrome.
+          - Summary: The Java code uses integer variables to check if a given integer 'x' is a palindrome.
+It reverses the integer 'x' digit by digit using a while loop and modulo operator.
+Then, it compares the reversed integer with the original integer.
+If they are equal, it returns true; otherwise, it returns false.
+No additional data structures like arrays or hashmaps are used.

-          - Time Complexity: O(log10(x)) because the while loop iterates roughly log10(x) times, where x is the input integer.
-The number of digits in x determines the number of iterations.
+          - Time Complexity: O(log10(x)).
+The while loop iterates through the digits of the number.
+The number of digits is proportional to the logarithm base 10 of the number.
+Therefore, the time complexity is logarithmic with respect to the input number.
-          - Space Complexity: O(1) because the algorithm uses a constant amount of extra space regardless of the input size.
-Only a few integer variables are used.
+          - Space Complexity: O(1).
+The algorithm uses a fixed number of integer variables regardless of the input size.
+Therefore, the space complexity is constant.